ZhenxinLi/DevOpsA2/README.md

 #### make all-up

   The make all-up command is configured in the Makefile under the root repository.
-By running make up in the terminal it automatically runs a list of terminal commands.
+By running make all-up in the terminal it automatically runs a list of terminal commands.

     | cd infra && terraform init

-  This command switches the working directory to the infra folder, and further runs the terraform init command, initializing terraform for its following usage.
+  This `cd infra` command switches the working directory to the infra folder, then the `&&` connects with the second command `terraformm init` which initializes terraform for its following usage.

     | cd infra && terraform apply -lock=false --auto-approve

   This command tells terrform to pick up the .tf files and automatically configure the corresponding entities in our aws.

-From our infra folder, the vpc.tf sets the parameters for VPC, subnets, Internet gateway and route table.
-The main.tf sets for AWS source, region, as well as the S3 backend. ec2.tf configures our deployer keys, security group for the application,
+* Inside our infra folder, the `vpc.tf` sets the VPC with CIDR block 10.0.0.0/16, 9 subnets with size /22 with 3 layers (named public, private, and data) across 3 availability zones, an Internet gateway connected to the vpc and a default route table which routes 0.0.0.0/0 to the internet gateway.
+* The `ec2.tf` configures our deployer keys, which we have managed to automate generate and deploy in our pipeline.
+If the user wants make modifications locally, the code for deploy key should be relatively modified.
+We have also configured the EC2 instance for the application in `ec2.tf`, as well as its security group for the application.
+Finally, we have configured a public load balancer deployed in the public layer (all AZs), with a listener and target group.
+Note that we have automated the AMI selection for the instance, so that the EC2 instance would always use the latest Amazon Linux 2 64-bit (x86) AMI.
+* The `db.tf` configures our db instance, and its corresponding security group.
+The db instance also uses automatic filter for the latest Amazon Linux 2 AMI.
+*
+* The `output.tf` reads and inputs the details for our generated instances.

      | cd ansible/scripts && ./run-ansible.sh